Archdiocese of Kansas City in Kansas: 1857 to 1877

 In 1857, the Vatican suppressed the Vicariate of the Indian Territory, creating instead the Vicariate of Kansas, including all of Kansas.
 Miège was made vicar of the new vicariate.
 The first Catholic church in Kansas City, Kansas, was St. Mary's, founded in 1858.
 In Topeka, Assumption Parish was the first in that city, starting in 1862.
 Miège erected an episcopal residence in Leavenworth in 1863.
 That same year, the Benedictine Sisters founded the Mount St. Scholastica convent in Atchison, Kansas.
 Miège laid the cornerstone of Immaculate Conception Cathedral in that same city in 1864 and dedicated the cathedral in 1868.

-In 1871, Pius IX named Reverend Louis Fink as coadjutor vicar apostolic to assist Miège with his duties.
+In 1871, Pius IX named Louis Fink as coadjutor vicar apostolic to assist Miège with his duties.
 The Vatican allowed Miège to resign as vicar in 1874 so he could pursue other positions in the church.
 Fink automatically became the second apostolic vicar of Kansas.
 At the beginning of Fink's tenure in 1874, the vicariate contained 65 priests, 88 churches, 13 parochial schools, and a Catholic population of approximately 25,000.

 1877 to 1947

 In 1877, Pope Leo XIII replaced the Vicariate of Kansas with the Diocese of Leavenworth, covering all of Kansas.
 By 1881, the number of Catholics in the diocese had risen to 60,000.
 The first Catholic newspaper was founded in Olathe in 1882.
 As the population of Kansas grew, Leo XIII in 1887 erected the Dioceses of Concordia and Wichita, taking territory from the Diocese of Leavenworth.
 The pope made Fink the first bishop of the new Diocese of Leavenworth.
 In 1897, the pope moved several more counties from Leavenworth to Concordia.
 By the time of Fink's death in 1904, the Diocese of Leavenworth had 110 priests, 100 churches, 13 stations and chapels, 37 parochial schools, and 35,000 Catholics.

 The second bishop of Leavenworth was Monsignor Thomas Lillis from Kansas City, Missouri, named by Pope Saint Pius X in 1904.
 During his tenure, Lillis established several new congregations, churches, and parochial schools.
 In 1910, he became coadjutor bishop of the Diocese of Kansas City (the future Diocese of Kansas City–Saint Joseph in Missouri).

-To replace Lillis, Pius X in 1910 named Reverend John Ward of Leavenworth as bishop of that diocese.
-In 1927, Reverend Francis Johannes from the Diocese of St. Joseph was appointed coadjutor bishop in Leavenworth by Pope Pius XI to assist Ward.
+To replace Lillis, Pius X in 1910 named John Ward of Leavenworth as bishop of that diocese.
+In 1927, Francis Johannes from the Diocese of St. Joseph was appointed coadjutor bishop in Leavenworth by Pope Pius XI to assist Ward.
 When Ward died in 1929, Johannes automatically succeeded him as bishop of Leavenworth.
 Johannes died in 1937.
-To replace Johannes in Leavenworth, Pius XI named Reverend Paul Schulte.
+To replace Johannes in Leavenworth, Pius XI named Paul Schulte.
 In 1946, Schulte became archbishop of the Archdiocese of Indianapolis.
 Pope Pius XII then selected Auxiliary Bishop George Donnelly from the Archdiocese of St. Louis as the next bishop of Leavenworth.